-Obama: I told Putin 'cut it out' on hacking
+Obama all but names Putin as behind hacking

 - At the same time, the President and his allies have broken with Donald Trump on Russia

-Watch President Barack Obama's year end press conference on CNN, scheduled to start Friday at 2:15 p.m.
-ET.

-Washington (CNN)President Barack Obama asserted Friday that a September confrontation with his Russian counterpart prompted Moscow to cease its cyber breach of the US election.
+Without directly answering whether Putin ordered up the cyberactivity that US intelligence says was meant to bolster Donald Trump, Obama described government in Russia as tightly controlled by the man at the top.

+"Not much happens in Russia without Vladimir Putin," he said.
+"This happened at the highest levels of the Russian government."

-During a meeting on the sidelines of the Group of 20 summit in China, Obama said he insisted President Vladimir Putin "cut it out" and told him "there were going to be serious consequences if he didn't."
+Obama said he personally confronted Putin about the hacking in September on the sidelines of the Group of 20 summit in China, telling the Russian leader to "cut it out" and warned of "serious consequences if he didn't."

-"In fact we did not see further tampering of the election process," Obama said at a year-end news conference.
-"But the leaks through Wikileaks had already occurred."
+"In fact, we did not see further tampering of the election process," Obama said of the aftermath of that conversation.
+"But the leaks through WikiLeaks had already occurred."

-Overall, Obama contended, Hillary Clinton was "treated unfairly" in the presidential contest.
+Obama, however, did not say whether he has addressed with Putin Russian's post-election hacking activity which has continued largely unabated, US officials briefed on the investigation this week told CNN.

+The outgoing President's year-end press conference was dominated by questions about Russia and its influence in last month's vote.

-In terms of the relationship between his White House and the incoming Trump administration, Obama said Friday there was no "squabbling" between them even amid a roiling debate over Russia's intrusion into the US election.
+Referring the relationship between his White House and the incoming Trump administration, Obama said Friday there was no "squabbling" between the sides, even amid a roiling debate over Russia's intrusion into the US election.

 The President noted he had made "some pretty specific suggestions" to successor Donald Trump about "maintaining the effectiveness, integrity, cohesion of the office," he said during his news conference Friday.